asicguy/zcu104_ubuntu/software/petalinux/readme.txt

     It is called "xilinx-zcu104-v2018.2-final.bsp".
 Put it somewhere it can be accessed in the next command.

 - Now create the petalinux project.
+(Note: the BSP file name changes with version.)

     petalinux-create --force --type project --template zynqMP --source ~/Downloads/xilinx/zcu104/xilinx-zcu104-v2018.2-final.bsp --name proj1